 - At 16:15 is the other take-away statement from this speech: “Scraps of men do not exist.”
 What a memorable line!

-- From 16:50 to 17:00, we see but one example of Alberto’s incredible humility notwithstanding all that he has accomplished.
+- From 16:50 to 17:00, we see but one example of Cairo’s incredible humility notwithstanding all that he has accomplished.

-- From 17:00 to 17:35, he shares his wish that this approach be implemented in other countries because it is possible and not difficult.
+- From 17:00 to 17:35, he shares his wish that other countries implement this approach because it is possible and not difficult.
 Basically, he is letting the audience know why it should care.
 This talk was given in Geneva and the audience likely included several people from international and humanitarian organizations working all around the world, so the topic would have been highly relevant for them.

 This is a fantastic talk on so many levels.
 Although every speech can always be improved, the ideas that occurred to me as I watched are really just a few minor adjustments around the edges.
 Here are my thoughts on how the speech could be further polished:

-- Speaking of that slide, it went up at 5:07, but then Alberto goes on to talk about the people coming to the ICRC the next day and doing some repairs.
+- Speaking of that slide, it went up at 5:07, but then Cairo goes on to talk about the people coming to the ICRC the next day and doing some repairs.
 Yet at 7:00, we see that the slide is still up.
 It didn’t have much to do with what Alberto was saying at the time.
-It would have been better to turn the screen black (like it was at 1:00) and have the audience completely focused on Alberto.
+It would have been better to turn the screen black (like at 1:00) and have the audience focused on him.
 He is a wonderful speaker who can more than hold his own without slides.

-- Finally, in one or two places, Alberto could have paused just a bit longer to let the impact of his words linger.
+- In one or two places, Alberto Cairo could have paused a bit longer to let the impact of his words linger.
 An example: From 8:10 to 8:25, he says, “A couple of times I crossed the front line in the very place where Mahmoud and his son were crossing.
 I tell you, it was something so sinister that I was astonished he could do it every day.”
-This is such an powerful statement that I would have liked to see him pause for a good two or three seconds to let the image sink in.
+This is a powerful statement.
+I would have liked him to pause for a good two or three seconds to let the image sink in.